margaretmf/margaretmf.github.io/creativewriting.md

 it's written in the stars
 our names are up above
 it's a country we are destined for a nation where people can be born new triumph on land and sea
 Victory, Triumph, Victorioius, Triumphant the destiny, guiding stars
 Serving the good for all, the highest supreme good
 A great nation
 Father of lights, goodness
 Common mission
+glowing hearts
+names written in the sky
+we've fought for our independence the rockets have gone up
+Wave it proud, wave it well

 **"the primary builder of their nation was divine nd that their nation's blueprint was heavenly" "new nation" (p.
 18, Inventing the American Flag book)**

 <br>